hjjo/hjjo.github.io/index.md

 - Software Engineer responsible for the design and development of the demo cloud portal for IBM AP Client Centre
 - Involved in the full development lifecycle from Requirements gathering, Design, Develop and Test
 - Involved in full stack development, used AngularJS for Front end and Java Spring Framework for Back end services
+- Used nginx for reverse proxy to manage access of the asset
-- Used docker container and established continuous delivery during the project
+- Used docker container and established continuous delivery using IBM UrbanCode during the project

 |IBM - IAAS Cloud Console Development for SK        | | Jan 2016 to Jun 2016 |
 |:--------------------------------------------------|-|---------------------:|